tormin4/wotmodifiedapi/README.md

 * account id
 * access token

 All data extracted will be written to a local sqlite database ready to be accessed.
+The database is automatically created at the location where the script is executed.
+The name of the database is ```world_of_tanks.db```.
+This is a sqlite database which can be opened by free software available only.

 ### 2. Install